 And if you want to clean up your iPhone storage even more, Clever Cleaner has other features that can help:

-Clever Cleaner will remain free for all early adopters forever, even if additional features are introduced in the future.
-For more details, visit the official page of the app.
+We should also mention that you can use Clever Cleaner to find and deal with duplicates and near-duplicates for free (the app gives you daily free cleanup limits, while the Swipe feature is unlimited).
+If you eventually want unlimited cleanup for your entire photo and video library, you can upgrade to one of the available Pro plans.
 For a more complete picture, we also recommend checking out our ranking of the best apps for cleaning iPhone storage (spoiler alert: Clever Cleaner made the list).
 You can also read independent reviews of Clever Cleaner, like this one.

 Method 2: Use Built-in Features of the Photos App